SlowSnowFox/advanced_lane_finding/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The curvature was calculated using a simple .
+The curvature was calculated using the formula given [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) .
 This was done in the Lane class in calculate_curvature.
 The final curvature is the average of the left and the right lane.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.